PabloAmomo/dloc-plataform/readme.md

 ## DLOC Server
 Server to receive information from GPS Devices.

+### Configure GPS Device to send data to server
+-- pending --

 ## DLOC Api
 Simple API for consuming data produced by the DLOC-SERVER